-- helpful site No large boxes. why is prednisone on back order Get small boxes.
+- No large boxes. look at more info Get small boxes.
 Only use large boxes if the items won’t fit in small or medium ones.
 Large boxes become too heavy too quickly and are a huge hassle to carry.
 It can lead to injuries, even if you’re not loading the truck yourself.
 If the box is too heavy for you to move around, chances are they are heavy for everyone.
 They are also much more likely to get dropped or have their tape seams burst.
 You can move things a lot quicker with smaller boxes and it’s easier to fit them in the truck.

 - A good last item to load is the mattress which can serve as an extra pad in case boxes topple down.
 I found that mattresses are great first items to come out of the truck when moving.
 They are perfect for kids to crash (or yourself!) after a long day.